Yuchunw/SoftwareCarpentryBejeweled/README.md

 2) For bonus score, 4 gems in line equal 5 points, while 5 gems in line equal 10.
 3) Initial game time is 20 seconds.
 4) Game time decreases by 1 second per second.
-5) Game is over when time runs out.
+5) Game is over when the user quits.

 ## Sound Credit:
 Bejeweled sound effects: purchased from audiojungle.net